Did you recently change your name due to marriage, divorce, or court order and need to update your passport?

 If your previous passport was issued less than one year ago and you filled out form DS-5504, you do not need to pay a fee for routine service.
 Expedited service for DS-5504 costs $60.

-Make checks made payable to “U.S. Department of State.”
+Make checks payable to "U.S. Department of State."

 Note that these fees apply to requests for a regular passport book.